jacobobryant/biff/libs/ring/docs/reference/schema.md

 `[:vector fn?]`.
 Ring middleware for Reitit.

-### :biff.ring/base-url

-String.
-A url like `https://example.com` that your site is served from.

 ### :biff.ring/cookie-secret

 String.
 A base64 string which will be decoded to a 16-byte array.
 May be wrapped